Do different kinds of photon-pair sources have the same indistinguishability in quantum silicon photonics?

 The purity of the generated photon pairs plays a significant role when the generated photons have to interfere with photons produced by other independent photon sources \cite{farugue2018on-chip, llewellyn2020chip-to-chip}.
-However, in a generic quantum application it is desirable to have large values for both the purity and the indistinguishability since the requirement of high visibility for dependent as well as independent sources.
-In our devices, we have seen two opposite cases: on one side a high visibility and JSA overlap but a low purity and low brightness (waveguide-based photon-pair sources), while on the other side a low visibility and JSA overlap but a high purity (microring based photon-pair sources).
+However, in a generic quantum application it is desirable to have large values for both the purity and the indistinguishability because of the requirement of high visibility for dependent as well as independent sources.
+In our devices, we have seen two opposite cases: on one side a high visibility and JSAs overlap but a low purity and low brightness (waveguide-based photon-pair sources), while on the other side a low visibility and JSAs overlap but a high purity (microring based photon-pair sources).
 This prevents qualifying one source better than the other a priori.
-However, in the NISQ era of quantum computing one can simply choose what is needed to solve a task: indeed, NISQ involves small numbers of qubits and algorithms that are focused on solving specific problems.
-One example is the Variational Quantum Eigensolver \cite{Peruzzo2014,Wang2018}, where the purity parameter is not important.
-Instead, in applications like the Boson Sampling \cite{boson_sampling,boson_sampling_review}, where a large number of single heralded photons is required and the probability to inject a single photon state is proportional to the purity, one needs high values of purity.
+However, in the NISQ era of quantum computing one can simply choose what is needed to solve a task.
+Indeed, NISQ involves small numbers of qubits and algorithms that are focused on solving specific problems.
+One example is the Variational Quantum Eigensolver \cite{Peruzzo2014,Wang2018}, where what matters is the degree of indistinguishability and not the purity parameter.
+More generally, in applications where we create a photon pair in a superposition between different sources’ paths, similarly to what happens in our SiPICs, the quantum interference is influenced by how much indistinguishable the sources are.
+On the other hand, in applications like Boson Sampling \cite{boson_sampling,boson_sampling_review}, where a large number of single (heralded) photons is required and the probability to inject a single photon state is proportional to the purity, one needs high values of purity.
 This brings to the idea of {\it application-tailored sources}, i.e. sources designed for a specific algorithm and chosen to balance the required properties and the implementation efforts.
 Following this idea, the ideal would be to have a library of photon-pair sources classified according to their main characteristics and choose the photon-pair source depending on the target class of problems and on the available fabrication resources.